 Module 1 – Retirement Overview

 Planning.
 The first thing to know about retirement – it is all about planning.
 That planning involves many aspects.
-Some years before you step out of the working world (and no one can predict when that might happen!) you need to be preparing for issues like: where will you retire, what will you do, how will you keep busy, what are your lifestyle priorities, and will you work part-time, start a business, or volunteer.
+Some years before you step out of the working world (and no one can predict when that might happen!), you need to be preparing for issues like: where will you retire, what will you do, how will you keep busy, what are your lifestyle priorities, and will you work part-time, start a business, or volunteer.

 When.
 The when of retirement is a key decision to plan for.
 Obviously, you want to be financially ready before you send in your notice to quit the workforce.
 But one problem that so many baby boomers have discovered is when it actually happens is not under your control, despite the most careful planning.
 Older workers tend to be expensive and sometimes lack the latest skills, so getting laid off in your 50s or 60s is a common hazard.
-Getting a new job that pays as well is usually almost a possibility.
+Getting a new job that pays as well is usually almost an impossibility.
 So the point is this, make your preparations for R (Retirement) Day, but have a contingency in case it happens sooner.

 Where to live.
 One of the great freedoms that comes with retirement is that you have the option to live anywhere you want.
 Your job is not holding you to a geographic location anymore.
-You can move to a warmer climate if you want, change to a location where you can enjoy a certain lifestyle or activities, get closer (or farther away) from family and friends, escape a high tax environment or a state whose politics you don’t like – all kinds of possibilities are on the table.
+You can move to a warmer climate if you want, change to a location where you can enjoy a certain lifestyle or activities, get closer (or farther away) from family and friends, escape a high tax environment, or a state whose politics you don’t like – all kinds of possibilities are on the table.
 But, deciding where to live in retirement is not an easy decision.
 Our member surveys indicate this is one of the biggest concerns retired people have.
 Identifying your priorities, squaring your preferences with a spouse of family, finding out where those possibilities exist, and actually experiencing an area with boots on the ground takes time and effort.

 Your health.
 Just about everyone assumes they are going to go through retirement as hale and hearty as they are in their 40s, 50s, or 60s.
 Sadly, not everyone will.
-A stroke, cancer, accident, etc. can wipe out a retirement plan quickly, and there is not much to be done about it.
+A stroke, cancer, accident, etc., can wipe out a retirement plan quickly, and there is not much to be done about it.
 But there are a host of preventable medical problems that can also wreck your retirement.
 If you want to live a long life, free of physical ailments and preventable medical conditions, you need to get started now if you haven’t already.
 Stop smoking, moderate your drinking, get your weight on track, and get regular exercise several times a week.
 Visit your medical professional for regular checkups and tests.
 If you are prescribed medication, take it.
 Listen to your body.
 Take a look at people your age and older – how they move, walk, and sit.
 If they look and act old to you, consider a regular program of stretching, pilates, and yoga.
 These are great for keeping you limber and youthful.

 Social Security and Medicare.
 These two government programs are key to a successful retirement.
 Read up on the various opinions on when is the best time for YOU to start taking Social Security retirement benefits.
 This is an important decision with long term ramifications for you and your spouse – do not make it without careful study.
 Medicare is somewhat more straightforward, but still has important decisions associated with it.
 You have to register for at least Medicare Part A (hospitalization) at age 65.
 But Part B vs. Medicare Advantage plans merit careful consideration and comparison.
 Likewise supplemental insurance is almost always a good idea, but you need to select a plan.
 Finally, Part D (prescription drug plans) is something you should have.
 Failure to take out a plan at age 65 will result in a lifetime penalty if you add it at a later time (unless you have drug coverage from another source), so don’t delay.